Medellin Itinerary: The Top Things to Do in Colombia’s Largest City

 The Pacific Coast

-Ok, this one isn’t a day trip, but an amazing place to go after visiting Medellin.
-There is no road leading to the Pacific coast of Colombia.
-Black beaches, deep jungle, and fisherman villages create a unique atmosphere.
 Fortunately, there are flights from Medellin to discover this part of the country.
 Try Medellin to Nuqui or Medellin to Bahia Solano.

-I fell in love with Medellin when I was backpacking in Colombia, and I understand why many travelers and digital nomads decide to settle there for a while.
+I fell in love with Medellin when I was backpacking in Colombia, and I understand why many travellers and digital nomads decide to settle there for a while.

 The weather, the vibe, cafes, and nightclubs create unforgettable memories to cherish.
 Spend just a little time exploring all the best things to do in Medellin, and learn to live an intense Colombian life.
-Yesterday is gone and tomorrow won’t happen now, only today matters!

 If you liked it, pin it!